irmafrat/dsi_internship/README.md

 Part II- On developement
 This code will create a directory in your computer and download images using the item URN.

+Part III- On developement
+The code will prepare a metadata spreadsheet that will allow batch upload to WikiMedia using PattyPan.